naveenkashyapdv/Apache/README.md

-This is apache cookbook with wrapped test's for testing the server
+This is apache cookbook with wrapped test's for testing the server, Provider "vagrant".